 The foothills area is speckled with nice walks and hikes.
 A favorite is up Jockey Cap, a short, moderate climb on what used to be a tiny ski area in town.
 Your reward is not just a nice outing, but great views of the town and the White Mountains beyond.

 Music lovers can take a short drive sixteen miles through the foothills to the town of Brownfield and enjoy a wonderful slate of concerts and performances at the intimate Stone Mountain Arts Center.
 The brainchild of musician Carol Noonan, the 200-seat hall draws such top-drawer talent as Los Lobos, Richard Thompson, Mary Chapin Carpenter and Leo Kottke.

 Looking for Fryeburg restaurants?
 Consider 302 West Smokehouse and Tavern, The Oxford House Inn, D's Pizza, the Fryeburg House of Pizza and these other suggestions.

 Where to Stay in Fryeburg

 Considering Fryeburg hotels or other places to stay?
-Check out the Admiral Peary Inn Bed & Breakfast, the Main Street Bed & Breakfast, The Oxford House Inn, and just down the Saco River in Brownfield, Woodland Acres Campgrounds.
+Check out the Admiral Peary Inn Bed & Breakfast, The White Gables Inn, The Oxford House Inn, and just down the Saco River in Brownfield, Woodland Acres Campgrounds.
 For more suggestions, scroll down our list of regional businesses below.